Duration

 Trimester 4

-In Lab II students develop and execute a small group project utilizing the key skills they are focusing on in their streams, or alternatively, act as a crew-member on a project being undertaken by more senior students in Studio I and II.
+In Production Studio II students develop and execute a small group project utilizing the key skills they are focusing on in their streams, or alternatively, act as a crew-member on a project being undertaken by more senior students in Studio I and II.
 Individuals and teams are required to log required hours in the lab environment, and to meet weekly with an assigned project supervisor who will act as a mentor and support person.
 A range of creative briefs will be provided for those originating their own project, covering potential projects in areas such as art and design, modelling, animation, game development, or hybrids of these.
 In addition to the creative work, students will be guided through planning, documenting, reporting, and reflecting on their work.
 Additional workshops may be provided where required to extend technical knowledge.
 Finished projects will form the basis of a portfolio to be built upon in successive trimesters.

 Credit Points: 6